Towards control of opinion diversity by introducing zealots into a polarised social group: Introduction

 \section{Introduction}

+We are interested in controlling opinions on connected networks with arbitrary degree distribution.
+In recent years, recommendation algorithms on social platforms have greatly enhanced confirmation bias by showing users content that is the most susceptible to match their interests --- the so-called ``filter bubble'' effect \cite{pariser}.
+As a consequence more and more isolated, tightly clustered online communities of similar-minded individuals have arisen in various domains such as politics \cite{cota2019,delvicario2017,garimella2018}, healthcare \cite{allington2020,health_polarisation} or science \cite{williams2015}.
+Because of the so-called \emph{backfire effect}, presenting these users with opposing information might have the adverse effect of reinforcing their prior beliefs \cite{bail2018,schaewitz2020}.
+In this paper we provide a simple method to shift diversity of opinions within towards a chosen target level, with and without the presence of a backfire effect.

-We are interested in how opinions evolve within a fully-connected group of users.
-Namely, we study the well-known voter model, in which each user holds one of two possible opinions (\emph{e.g.}\ pro or anti-abortion) and updates it randomly under the distribution of others' beliefs.
+To this end we rely on the well-known voter model, in which each user holds one of two possible opinions (e.g.\ liberal of conservative, pro or anti-abortion) and updates it randomly under the distribution of others' beliefs.
 Independently introduced by Clifford and Sudbury \cite{clifford_sudbury} and Holley \cite{holley1975} in the context of particles interaction, this model has since been used to describe in a simple and intuitive manner social dynamics where people are divided between two parties and form their opinion by observing that of others around them.

-We consider a fully-connected group of users where everyone is influenced by everyone else, and assume some of them are stubborn and never change opinion.
-We call them \emph{zealots} as in \cite{mobilia2003, mobilia2007}.
+We assume some of the users are stubborn and never change opinion.
+We call them \emph{zealots} as in \cite{mobilia2003,mobilia2007}.
 They can represent lobbyists, politicians or activists for example.
-Long time dynamics and limiting behaviour of such processes have been subject to several studies \cite{mobilia2007, binary_opinion, mukhopadhyay2020}.
-The novelty of our work is that we unveil step-by-step dynamics of the process through Markov Chain modelling and provide exact closed-form expressions for $(i)$ the distribution of opinions at any time, $(ii)$ average opinion at equilibrium, and $(iii)$ convergence time.
-We validate our findings through numerical simulations.
+Long time dynamics and limiting behaviour of such processes have been subject to several studies \cite{mobilia2007,mukhopadhyay2020,binary_opinion}.

-In addition, we study the problem of reducing the polarisation of opinions as an example application of our findings.
-In recent years, recommendation algorithms on social platforms have greatly enhanced confirmation bias by showing users content that is the most susceptible to match their interests --- the so-called ``filter bubble'' effect \cite{pariser}.
-As a consequence more and more isolated, tightly clustered online communities of similar-minded individuals have arisen in various domains such as politics \cite{delvicario2017, garimella2018, cota2019}, healthcare \cite{health_polarisation, allington2020} or science \cite{williams2015}.
-Because of the so-called \emph{backfire effect}, presenting these users with opposing information might have the adverse effect of reinforcing their prior beliefs \cite{bail2018, schaewitz2020}.
-Here we find optimal number of zealots to add to an echo chamber group in order to reduce its polarisation to a chosen target level even in the presence of a backfire effect.
-The interested reader will also find an application of this work to the forecast of election results in \cite{vendeville2020}.